Dental Crowns Washington, DC

 Most patients are eligible to get a dental crown.
 However, there are circumstances where a dental crown isn’t going to take care of the problem.
 If teeth are too damaged or decayed, we’ll have to extract the tooth for the sake of your oral health.

-Contact Our Dentist Office to Request a Dental Exam
+Request a Dental Exam Today

 You can call Foxhall Smiles today at 202-315-2188 or request an appointment with Dr. Catanzano and his dental care team online anytime.